Healthdirect Free Australian health advice you can count on.

 When should I see my doctor?

-If you have a prolonged painful erection, seek medical help immediately because the sooner you get treatment, the better the outcome.
+If you have a prolonged or painful erection, get medical help immediately.
 If you cannot see your doctor urgently, go to your closest emergency department.
+The sooner you get treatment, the better the outcome.

 How is priapism treated?